COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/Georgia/README_GA.md

 ## Updates

 04/17/2024: Updated to derive more level and proficiency counts where possible, change the case of CountyName prior to 2015, and match new StudentGroup_TotalTested convention for suppressed subgroup counts/categories where only one applicable subgroup is reported.

+05/01/2024: Update to pull in updated NCES fall 2022 data and correct an unmerged value in 2021.